SilviaMalavasi/zenfse_full/README.md

   - build-core-blocks: a folder with compiled core blocks filter.
   - build-core-blocks: a folder with compiled core blocks styles.
   - build-custom-blocks: a folder with compiled custom blocks.
   - core-blocks: if you want to add features of a core block you can do it here.
-I left an example of a filter on the core/image block that adds some dimension selector as described below.
+I left some examples of filters on core/image and core/video.
+On the core/video block we add the capability to select anoher video or and image as source for mobile.
+On the core/image block we add some dimension selector as described below.
 See [Block Filters – Block Editor Handbook](https://developer.wordpress.org/block-editor/reference-guides/filters/block-filters/) for more reference.
 In this folder we have some styling and scripts that are compiled in build-core-blocks by webpack (see [webpack.config.js](webpack.config.js)) and parcel (see [package.json](package.json)) and imported in